 - 1. The Dean of Students will make dormitory assignments.
 The first row of dorms are reserved for third-year students.
 The large dormitory is reserved for first- and second-year students.
 Rooms are assigned on a first-come-first-served basis.
 Making a reservation is not permitted. - 2.
 Students should show respect for other students' property and privacy and not enter another student's room without permission. - 3.
 Any overnight absence from campus must be arranged in advance with the Dean of Students.
 The student must sign the register in the receptionist's office, indicating the destination, anticipated time of return, and contact information while off campus. - 4.
 Quiet hours are from 10 p.m. to 6 a.m. and from 1 to 3 p.m. - 5.
 Those who play instruments or music in the dormitories should show consideration for others, especially during quiet hours. - 6.
 Visiting hours are from 3 to 8:30 p.m. only.
 Visitors are required to check in with security personnel before entering the campus.
-Visitors may be received in the paillote in front of the administration building.
+Visitors may be received in the shelter in front of the administration building.
 They are not permitted in the dorms, library, or cafeteria and may not stay overnight in the dorms.
 The Dean of Students must approve any exceptions in advance. - 7.
-Visitors of the opposite sex can be received only in the paillote.
+Visitors of the opposite sex can be received only in the shelter.
 Noncompliance will incur disciplinary action.
-Students should be very prudent in their interactions with the opposite sex, whether on or off campus.

-- 8. Bed linens and clothes should be washed each week.
+Students should be very prudent in their interactions with the opposite sex, whether on or off campus. - 8.
+Bed linens and clothes should be washed each week.
 Students should not leave personal belongings in the washrooms, nor anything hanging on the front of the verandas.
 Hiring someone to wash linens and clothes is permitted, but only at the student's expense, and laundry is to be done on Saturday mornings.
-The wash sinks may be used for doing laundry. - 9.
-Any maintenance needs should be reported to the receptionist. - 10.
+The wash sinks may be used for doing laundry.

+- 9. Any maintenance needs should be reported to the receptionist. - 10.
 All lights, fans, and faucets should be turned off when a room is vacated. - 11.
 Electric appliances, especially those with heating elements, are prohibited in the dormitories.
-The only exception is electric irons.Computers, radios and audio or video players, and cell-phone chargers are permitted. - 12.
+The only exception is electric irons.
+Computers, radios and audio or video players, and cell-phone chargers are permitted. - 12.
 Food, utensils, and dishes may not be kept in the dormitory rooms.
 If fumigation is necessary, the occupants will pay the charges. - 13.
 A refrigerator for storing food and water is available in the cafeteria; students may use it at their own risk. - 14.
-Rooms may be inspected when deemed necessary by the Dean of Students. - 15.
-Dormitory attire should be modest at all times, in good taste, neat, and clean. - 16.
-Good personal hygiene should be practiced. - 17.
-Motorbikes and vehicles must be parked only in the designated areas. - 18.
+Students are asked to help keep the campus and dormitory areas clean and to avoid littering.
+Rubbish bins are provided in front of each dormitory. - 15.
+Rooms, showers, and toilets are to be cleaned on a weekly basis.
+Cleaning supplies are distributed at the beginning of each semester. - 16.
+Rooms may be inspected when deemed necessary by the Dean of Students. - 17.
+Dormitory attire should be modest at all times, in good taste, neat, and clean. - 18.
+Good personal hygiene should be practiced. - 19.
+Motorbikes and vehicles must be parked only in the designated areas. - 20.
 Duplication of dormitory keys is prohibited.